-Winter is almost upon us, Dec 21, 2019, in fact!
+Winter is almost upon us!
 But for those of us living in colder climates, it may seem that winter has already started and sometimes it can have us feeling a little down.
 Here we break down five simple ways to beat the winter blues before it even starts!

 1. Eat a healthy, balanced diet